mnemnion/codex/README.md

 Another is that it's a brown M & M. One way to make sure you don't make poor assumptions about filesystems being literal is to make a mandatory symlink part of the description format for programs.
+It gives `bridge` tools something to look for, when deciding what to do.

 In the end, I want `/lib` and `/src/lib`, and I want them to be identical, so that's how it is.
 Since `/src` is the base directory from the code's